SedarKorka/DataVisualization/README.md

 # DataVisualization
-Data Visualization for health Indicators in Luxembourg
+Data Visualization for mortality Indicators in Luxembourg